Fexty12573/DecimaLoader/README.md

 This is a basic plugin loader for Horizon Forbidden West PC.

+Code is currently a big mess because I was rushing this.

 ## Usage

 1. Download the latest release from the [releases page](https://github.com/Fexty12573/DecimaLoader/releases).